vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 - **[Controlled folder access exclusions](#controlled-folder-access-exclusions)**: These are exclusions to allow certain apps or executables to access protected folders.
 - **[Custom remediation actions](#custom-remediation-actions)**: These are actions that you specify for Microsoft Defender Antivirus when certain types of detections.

-If you're looking for information about indicators, see [Overview of indicators in Microsoft Defender for Endpoint](indicators-overview.md).
+For information about indicators, see [Overview of indicators in Microsoft Defender for Endpoint](indicators-overview.md).

 ### Custom exclusions